plone/training/docs/react/routes.md

 ## Exercise

-React Router has a hook called {file}`useParams` which returns an object of key/value pairs of URL parameters .
+React Router has a hook called `useParams` which returns an object of key/value pairs of URL parameters.
-The return object contains all the params of the match route including our {file}`index` params.
+The return object contains all the params of the match route, including our `index` params.
-Remove the {file}`Todo` string and write a function for the useSelector hook to fetch the correct data from the store.
+Remove the `Todo` string, and write a function for the `useSelector` hook to fetch the correct data from the store.

 ````{admonition} Solution
 :class: toggle